valnub/Framework7-with-AngularJS-demo-app/README.md

 ### Alternative, easier template

 For some people the template mentioned above is a little to complicated because it relies on npm and grunt.
-If you want an alternative with just pure html, css and javascript without a build process involved you can try this alternative: https://github.com/valnub/Framework7-Pure-Angular-Template
+If you want an alternative with just pure html, css and javascript without a build process involved you can try this alternative: https://github.com/valnub/Framework7-Pure-Angular-Template or watch my video screencast tutorial: http://www.timo-ernst.net/blog/2015/11/05/video-screencast-how-to-use-framework7-with-angularjs/